smkdev-id/smkdev-gits-academy/backend/README.md

 # Todo List API

-This is a simple CRUD API for managing a todo list, built using Golang with the Echo framework, GORM for ORM, and SQLite for the database.
+This is a simple CRUD API for managing a todo list, built using Golang with the Echo framework, and SQLite for the database.

 ## Technologies